 Of the 3,002 patients hospitalized at UKI Hospital in January - December 2019, 1,030 patients were treated with hypertension.
 Resistant hypertension was found in 139 patients, resulting in a prevalence rate of resistant hypertension in the UKI Hospital in 2019 as much as 13.49%.
-The results of this study get the highest prevalence in male gender (50.4%).
-Based on age, the majority is obtained by age
+The results of

-65 years (32.4%) with an average age of 58 years and based on tension at admission to the hospital were categorized as grade II hypertension as many as 109 patients (78.4%) and chronic kidney disease was the most common disease among patients with resistant hypertension in RSU UKI.
+65 years (32.4%) with an average age of 58 years and based on tension at admission to the hospital were categorized as grade II hypertension as many as 109 paticals (78.4%) and chronic kidney disease was the most common disease among patients with resistant hypertension in RSU UKI.